dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 :::info Beta

 This feature is arriving in dbt Core v1.3, which is currently in beta.
+Note that only [specific data warehouses](#specific-data-warehouses) support dbt Python models.

 We encourage you to:
 - Read [the discussion](https://github.com/dbt-labs/dbt-core/discussions/5261)
-- Join the **#beta-feedback-python-models** channel in the dbt Community Slack
+- Join the **#beta-feedback-python-models** channel in the [dbt Community Slack](https://www.getdbt.com/community/join-the-community/)

 Below, you'll see sections entitled "Our questions."
 We're working to develop our opinionated recommendations ahead of the final release this October—and you can help!
 :::